kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 3. Click the "I have the Mongo Shell installed" (since you should have that)

 4. Look at `(2) Run your connection string in the command line`, and copy the command you see there.
-You may have to replace the `<password>` with the password you created when you created a MongoDB user
+Depending on the command they give you, you might have to replace the `<password>` with the password you created when you created a MongoDB user, or you might have to enter it in after you run the command.

 5. Paste it into a terminal